stdlib-js/stdlib/docs/style-guides/git/README.md

 Breaking changes especially should include detailed information about the impact of the change, implications, and alternatives, and should be accompanied by a `BREAKING CHANGE` footer.

 In the commit message body, a contributor may include references and links to supporting information, such as public GitHub issues (although these may be better placed in the commit message footer).
-However, the body should be sufficient for understanding the commit.
+However, the body alone should be sufficient for understanding the commit.
 Links to private issues should **not** be included in the commit message body and should instead be included in the commit message footer using the [Git trailer format][git-trailer-format], as documented below in the [commit message footer](#commit-message-footer) format.
 In general, contributors should prefer linking to public issues, rather than private issues.

 Commit message lines should be wrapped at **72** characters (except for long URLs).